 Device Manager

 There are two approaches to access Device Manager.
-The first is to simply right-click on the This PC icon on your desktop and select “Properties“, then click “Device Manager” on the top-left corner of the screen.
+The initial one is to simply right-click on the This PC icon on your desktop and select “Properties“, then click “Device Manager” on the top-left corner of the screen.

 The other way is to enter the Control Panel and type in “Device Manager”.
-Both methods are comparatively straightforward.
+Both methods are quite simple.

 Once you have opened the Device Manager, look for the ‘Display adapters‘ option in the organized list.